Heating of the intracluster medium by buoyant bubbles and sound waves: Cluster Model

 where $x=r/r_{500}$. $P_0$, $c_{500}$, $\gamma$, $\alpha$, $\beta$ are the model parameters and

 $P_{\rm 500}$ reflects the self-similar dependence with mass and redshift.
 Moreover, simulations have shown no significant evolution outside of the cluster core \citep{Battaglia2012,Planelles2017}, which has been also confirmed observationally \citep{McDonald2014,Adam2015}.
 In the present work, we consider \cite{Planelles2017} best fit non-radiative pressure profile ($P_0=6.85$, $c_{500}=1.09$, $\gamma=0.31$, $\alpha=1.07$ and $\beta=5.46$) as our baseline pressure profile.
 It is worth mentioning here that the \cite{Planelles2017} did not find additional mass dependence of pressure profile like in \cite{11}.
-Given an initial non-radiative pressure, temperature ($T_{\rm g}$) and density ($\rho_{\rm g}$) profiles of the ICM can be determined using hydrostatic equation,
+Given an initial non-radiative pressure (i.e Eq.~(\ref{gnfw})) and NFW model for total mass (i.e Eq.~(\ref{eqA})), the density ($\rho_{\rm g}$) profile (and hence temperature ($T_{\rm g}$)) of the ICM can be determined using hydrostatic equation